AdobeDocs/campaign-web.en/help/v8/email/edit-content.md

     >
     >You can change the part preceding the '@', but not the domain address.

+    >[!NOTE]
+    >
+    >An administrator can restrict this field to a predefined list of sender addresses.
+In this case, you select an address from a dropdown list instead of typing it.
+[Learn more](../administration/options.md#restrict-sender-address)

 1. Expand the **[!UICONTROL Reply-to fields]** section.
 The sender's name and addresses are used by default for replies.
 However, Adobe recommends using an existing real address, such as your brand's customer care.
 In this case, if a recipient sends a reply, the customer care team will be able to handle it.

     ![Screenshot showing the Reply-to fields section in the email content editor.](assets/email-edit-content-reply-to.png){zoomable="yes"}